User Case: Can’t Use WSB to Backup Server to QNAP NAS

 Conclusion

-In this article, you can learn two ways to backup Server to a QNAP NAS.
-One is to use WSB to backup server to QNAP NAS with VHD or VHDX File, the other is backup Server with AOMEI Backupper.
-After the backup is done, you can create a bootable rescue media in Utilities in order to restore system when it crashes.
+In this article, you can learn three ways to backup Server to a QNAP NAS.
+You can use WSB to backup server to QNAP NAS with VHD or VHDX File, or you can try third-party tools like AOMEI Backupper and AOMEI Cyber Backup.

-The second method is also the best way to backup QNAP NAS.
-As long as you create a system backup in advance with AOMEI Backupper, you can restore your computer to a normal state with its help when you encounter any system problems later.
+As long as you create a system backup in advance, you can restore your computer to a normal state when you encounter any system problems later.
+To boot your server in case of boot failure, you can create a rescue media using AOMEI Backupper.
+Try it now to discover more!